A step-by-step process to migrate G Suite (previously Google Apps) IMAP mailboxes to Office 365 with manual method.

 Besides manually downloading PST files in Outlook, there are various methods of migration for moving IMAP mailboxes to Office 365.
 There are many tools available to perform this, or you can contact Office 365 migration service provider to do this task for you.
 There is also another way to migrate using Fastrack Specialists from Microsoft if environment is big enough.
 FastTrack Specialists guide on steps to migrate data to Office 365.
 Your Google environment should consist APIs and Admin SDK which are enabled for extended functionalities.

 You can also perform manual IMAP migrations by yourself, but it will not migrate contacts and calendar information.
+You can also use this method for Gmail to Exchange migration for on-premises servers.
 If you want to know how to migrate G Suite to Office 365, below steps will get you started:

 1. Verify the domains you own